reiver/learn-golang-in-one-day/README.md

 This one day **workshop** aims to help you learn to be able to **code** in **Go**.

+## How To Learn

+EVEN THOUGH YOU CAN I HAVE SHOWN ALL THE CODE HERE.
+DO NOT COPY-AND-PASTE THE CODE.
+TYPING IT OUT YOURSELF WILL HELP YOU LEARN TO CODE.

 ## PLAY.GOLANG.COM

 One of the easiest ways to get started with **Go** is by going to https://play.golang.com/